DARPA-ASKEM/terarium/testing/manual/model-configuration-input.md

 ### 3. Add Uncertainty to Parameter**
 1. Update the configuration name and add a description (e.g., SIR with uncertainty).
 2. In the parameter table click `add uncertainty.`Apply this to beta.
-Make sure that this has been updated from `constant` to `uniform.` and has values set to +/- 10% of the intial constant.
+Make sure that this has been updated from `constant` to `uniform.` and has values set to +/- 10% of the initial constant.
 3. Save as a new configuration and make sure the changes you've made persist.